 Miriam's focus remains on commercial fiction and she represents everything from hardcover historical mysteries to all subgenres of romance, from young adult fiction to kick ass urban fantasies, and everything in between.
 If it's fun to read, she probably represents it.
 She doesn't look for specific stories, focusing instead on finding a voice she can fall in love with and champion.
 This strategy of taking on only clients she's passionate about has led to six-figure deals for first-time authors and numerous clients appearances on the USA Today and New York Times bestseller lists.
 During one memorable week, she had two authors appear on the Times list at the same time.

 Barbara Poelle began her publishing career as a freelance copywriter and editor before joining the Goodman Agency in 2007, but feels as if she truly prepared for the industry during her brief stint as a stand-up comic in Los Angeles.
 She has found success placing thrillers, literary suspense, Young Adult and upmarket fiction and is actively seeking her next great client in those genres, but is passionate about anything with a unique voice.
 Barbara also writes the column Funny You Should Ask, in Writer's Digest.

 Rachel Ekstromís decade of experience working in the publicity departments at St. Martinís Press, Minotaur Books, and Penguinís Dutton and Gotham imprints has given her an insiderís view of the publishing industry.
 With a knack for book promotion, sheís honed her skills building the careers of debut authors and #1 New York Times bestsellers.
-Rachel is passionate about a variety of genres, including young adult, womenís fiction, new adult, mysteries, thrillers, romance, and the occasional quirky work of nonfiction.
+Rachel is passionate about a variety of genres, including young adult, womenís fiction, mysteries, psychological thrillers, and the occasional quirky work of nonfiction.
 She's looking for books that will make her heart beat faster than it does when she's biking through Manhattan traffic.